arosse/mytodoo/terms.md

 MyToDoo is provided for personal, non-commercial use.
 You may use the app to create and manage task lists on your own device.
 All data is stored locally; we do not collect, store, or share any personal information.

-## 2. Ads and Premium Upgrade
+## 2. Premium Upgrade

-- **Free Version**: Displays minimal, non-intrusive ads.
-We have configured the app to request **non-personalized ads** to minimize data collection by ad providers.
+The free version of MyToDoo allows up to **5 task lists**, with a maximum of **50 items per list**.

-- **Premium Version**: A one-time purchase unlocks the following features:
+A one-time Premium upgrade unlocks the following features:
-  - Removal of all ads
 - Unlimited lists and tasks
 - Full access to all color customization options
 - Additional preset themes

+Purchasing the Premium upgrade is a **one-time, non-refundable payment** processed through the app store (currently €2.99 or local equivalent).
+By upgrading, you acknowledge that the purchase is final.

 ## 3. Payments

-Purchasing the Premium upgrade is a **one-time, non-refundable payment** processed through the app store.
-By upgrading, you acknowledge that the purchase is final.
+Purchasing the Premium upgrade is processed through the app store.
+Refunds are subject to the app store's policies.

 ## 4. Intellectual Property